 Robert Classic French Film Festival

-The 10th Annual Robert Classic French Film Festival — co-presented by Cinema St. Louis and the Webster University Film Series — celebrates St. Louis’ Gallic heritage and France’s cinematic legacy.
-The featured films span the decades from the 1920s through the 1990s, offering a revealing overview of French cinema.
+The 11th Annual Robert Classic French Film Festival — presented by TV5MONDE and produced by Cinema St. Louis — celebrates St. Louis’ Gallic heritage and France’s cinematic legacy.
+The featured films span the decades from the 1930s through the 1990s, offering a revealing overview of French cinema.

 Every program features introductions and discussions by film or French scholars and critics.
 The discussions will place the works in the contexts of both film and French history and provide close analyses.